-Wojnar is a wealthy man who is marrying off his beautiful daughter Kasia, in a small town in present day Poland.
-Wojnar had to bribe the groom with a fancy car, since Kasia was pregnant by another man.
-At the end of the ceremony, the car is delivered by a gangster, who immediately demands the promised money and the deed to land from Kasia's grandfather.
-Unfortunately grandpa is unwilling to let go of the land.
-Meanwhile each of the workers at the reception demand to be paid, so Wojnar, who is very reluctant to part with his money, tries to haggle and bribe his way out of all the situations.Written by
+Wojnar is a wealthy man who is marrying off his beautiful daughter Kaska, in a small town in present-day Poland.
+He had to bribe the groom with a fancy car, since Kaska had been pregnant with another man.
+At the end of the ceremony, the car is delivered by a gangster, who immediately demands the promised sum of money and the deed to land from Kaska's grandfather.
+Unfortunately, the grandpa is unwilling to let go of the land.
+Meanwhile each of the wedding reception workers demands to be paid, so Wojnar, who is very reluctant to part with his money, tries to haggle and bribe his way out of all the situations.Written by

 36 of 48 people found this review helpful.